wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    MY OPINION: I think job roles should be multi-select checkboxes.
    This segregation also adds to duplicating material.

+   ## Global Admin Account

-   <strong>Global Administrators</strong>, aka Company Administrators, in Azure Active Directory have access to <strong>all services</strong> that use Azure Active Directory identities like Microsoft 365 security center, Microsoft 365 compliance center, Exchange Online, SharePoint Online, and Skype for Business Online.
+   <strong>Global Administrators</strong>, aka Company Administrators, in Azure AD have access to <strong>all services</strong> that use Azure Active Directory identities like Microsoft 365 security center, Microsoft 365 compliance center, Exchange Online, SharePoint Online, and Skype for Business Online.

+   PROTIP: Don't use that account regularly and set an Activity Alert when it is used.
+Have no MFA on it.
+Have 2-5 global admins. <a target="_blank" href="https://www.youtube.com/watch?v=vZ9uQtO7mSU&list=PLWag0-UcFD4HacGTnNVUzUMIsIF1CXySQ&index=2">VIDEO</a>

+   PROTIP: Global Admin privileges are neede to enable <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure">AD PIM (Privileged Identity Management)</a> for a directory.

    So it's important to assign other more specific roles: